dojo/widgets/README.md

  To view the examples locally run `npm run dev` in the root directory and navigate to http://localhost:9999, this starts the examples in watch mode and should update widget module are changed.
 Note that you do not have to install dependencies in the `src/examples` project, this will result in an error.

+## How do I contribute?

+We appreciate your interest!
+Please see the [Dojo Meta Repository](https://github.com/dojo/meta#readme) for the Contributing Guidelines and Style Guide.

+### Installation

+To start working with this package, clone the repository and run `npm install`.

+In order to build the project run `npm run build`.

+### Testing

+Test cases MUST be written using [Intern](https://theintern.github.io) using the Object test interface and Assert assertion interface.

+90% branch coverage MUST be provided for all code submitted to this repository, as reported by istanbul’s combined coverage results for all supported platforms.

+To test locally in node run:

+`npm run test`

 ### Widget Documentation

-The widget examples and documentation is automatically generated by the `examples` application when built with the `docs` feature flag set to `true`.
+The widget examples and documentation is automatically generated by the `parade` application when built with the `docs` feature flag set to `true`.
 The site relies on a few conventions in order to be able do this:

 1. A widgets properties interface must be the name of the widget with a suffix of `Properties`, e.g. for `text-input` the properties interface would be `TextInputProperties`
 2. The widget properties must be exported to ensure they are visible in the generated widget documentation.